MuslicaCrew/MyWebPage/README.md

 Hi!
-This is my first Weboage so please be patient!
+This is my first Webpage so please be patient!